cloudnative-pg/cloudnative-pg/docs/src/security.md

 `backups`
 : The instance manager requires `get` and `list` permissions to read any `Backup` resource in the namespace.
-Additionally, it requires the `delete` permission to cleanup the Kubernetes cluster by removing the `Backup` objects that do not have a counter part in the object store - typically because of retention policies
+Additionally, it requires the `delete` permission to clean up the Kubernetes cluster by removing the `Backup` objects that do not have a counterpart in the object store - typically because of retention policies

 `backups/status`